MicrosoftDocs/azure-docs/articles/machine-learning/how-to-razureml-deploy-r-model.md

 ## Deploy model

-In this section of the article, you'll deploy the model and image built in the previous steps to a managed online endpoint.
+In this section of the article, you'll define and create an [endpoint and deployment](concept-endpoints.md) to deploy the model and image built in the previous steps to a managed online endpoint.

-### Create managed online endpoint

 An *endpoint* is an HTTPS endpoint that clients - such as an application - can call to receive the scoring output of a trained model.
 It provides: